Reyansh-Varshney/basavaitclub/README.md

-# Basava IT Club Website
+# Basava Technexus Website

-Welcome to the official website of the **Basava International School's IT Club**!
+Welcome to the official website of the **Basava International School's Technexus**!
 This platform is your go-to destination for exploring technology, sharing knowledge, and staying connected with the latest club activities.

 🌐 [Visit the Website](https://basavaitclub.vercel.app/)

 ---

-## 📌 About the IT Club
+## 📌 About the Technexus

-The **IT Club** at Basava International School is a student-led initiative that encourages curiosity, creativity, and collaboration in the field of Information Technology.
+The **Technexus** at Basava International School is a student-led initiative that encourages curiosity, creativity, and collaboration in the field of Information Technology.
 We aim to create a fun and engaging space for students to learn, build, and explore tech beyond the classroom.

 ---